zonca/italianschoolsd-website/site/content/covid19.md

 ## Summary

+**We will update our protocol once San Diego Unified finalizes theirs**

 We give high priority to providing a safe environment for the kids and our teachers, we will follow a strict COVID-19 protocol informed by the California Department of Public Health and the policy of San Diego Unified School District.